 Cheap and poor-quality bed sheets are usually made with thicker yarns.
 Hence, fewer threads per inch and a coarser feel.

-Meanwhile, a high thread count means that your sheets have a smaller chance to pile.
+Meanwhile, a high thread count means that your sheets have a smaller chance to pill.
 The threads are usually made longer and are woven extremely tightly together.
 This will result in lesser movement, helping keep the frayed fabric at bay.

 Intense Heat And Chemicals